Yandex Cloud

 • Backup start time (UTC): Time interval during which the cluster backup starts.
 Time is specified in 24-hour UTC format.
 The default time is 22:00 - 23:00 UTC.

 • Retention period for automatic backups, days: Retention period for automatic backups, in days.
-If an automatic backup expires, it is deleted.
+Backups are automatically deleted once their retention period expires.
 The default is 7 days.
 For more information, see Backups.

 • Maintenance window: Maintenance window settings: